-Copyrights can easily be infringed on the Internet, for example on your website, your shop or social media.
-You should therefore not underestimate the risk of copyright infringements and warnings.
-Law firms have long specialised in warning letters for illegal use of protected works.
+It's pretty easy to infringe copyrights on the internet, for example on your website, shop or social media.
+That's why you shouldn't underestimate the risk of copyright infringements and warnings.
+Law firms have long specialized in warning letters for illegal use of protected works.
 Michael Schöffmann explains what copyright law entails and how you can react correctly to a warning notice.

 This article does not replace legal advice.
 We assume no liability for the completeness, topicality and correctness of the content and recommendations in the article.